FuturisticGoo/UnPYC/README.md

 ## Overview

-This is a GUI tool for decompiling Python bytecode `.pyc` back to `.py` using existing tools.
+This is a GUI tool for decompiling Python bytecode `.pyc/.pyo` back to `.py` using existing tools.

+It's also bundled with a modified [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor/) for making it easy to extract pyinstaller packaged executables.

 ## Features

 * Can decompile Python bytecode versions `2.6, 2.7, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8`, using tools like [uncompyle6](https://github.com/rocky/python-uncompyle6).

+* Can extract pyinstaller package using pyinstxtractor.

 * Makes it easy to decompile pyc's even without Python installed in the system.